Administration Initiatives

 Volunteerism

 NMDWS AmeriCorps provides opportunities for adult individuals with a high school diploma or an equivalency certificate to make an intensive commitment to a service project for a minimum of two years.
-582 AmeriCorps members (not including AmeriCorps Senior Program members) completed service in New Mexico in 2021-22, across 110 service locations.
+521 AmeriCorps members (not including AmeriCorps Senior Program members) participated in programs across New Mexico in 2023-24, across 74 service locations.

 Young Parents Cohort